cjimenez-tiempodev/hello-world/HTML5/README.md

 * Document information

-<base /> : The base URL is useful for specifying all relative links in a document.
+base : The base URL is useful for specifying all relative links in a document.
-<meta /> : Meta data spells out additional information about the page () description, author, published date, keyword).
+meta : Meta data spells out additional information about the page () description, author, published date, keyword).
-<link /> : Can be used to create relationships with external pages or documents, including style sheets.
+link : Can be used to create relationships with external pages or documents, including style sheets.
-<style> ... </style> : This element includes document style information, typically to css.
+style : This element includes document style information, typically to css.
-<script> ... </script>  : This element includes all scripting information, or links to external scripts.
+script  : This element includes all scripting information, or links to external scripts.

 ```
 <html>